Sawiris Penn Scholars Application & Program Details

 • Must be Egyptian nationals currently enrolled in the architecture engineering or electrical engineering programs at Ain Shams University.

-• Will have completed at least two years of study at your home university by the start of the program.
+• Will have completed at least one year of study at your home university by the start of the program.

 • Students will be enrolled in the School of Arts and Sciences but may be eligible to take classes in Penn’s other undergraduate schools, pending approval by their Sawiris Penn Scholars Exchange Advisor.